Doboom Tulku: Lectures and Seminars

 In 1986, he initiated the monastic dialogue seminars, to acquaint traditional Tibetan scholars with the Indian academic system, and to expose Indian scholars to the Tibetan tradition.
 Eight seminars were conducted till 2008, on subjects like Buddhist logic, Abhidhamma and pramana.

 In 1989, he initiated the annual Padmapani Lecture, to be delivered by experts on Tibetan and Buddhist studies.

 World Festival of Sacred Music

-In 1996, he conceived the World Festival of Sacred Music, and persuaded former president of India, R. Venkataraman to be chairperson, and Pandit Ravi Shankar, Lord Yehudi Menuhin, Prince Sadruddin Aga Khan, Vaclav Havel, Archbishop Desmond Tutu, Swami Chidananda Saraswati and Madame Danielle Mitterand to be patrons.
+In 1996, he conceived the World Festival of Sacred Music, and persuaded former president of India, R. Venkataraman to be chairperson, and Pandit Ravi Shankar, Lord Yehudi Menuhin, Prince Sadruddin Aga Khan, Václav Havel, Archbishop Desmond Tutu, Swami Chidananda Saraswati and Madame Danielle Mitterand to be patrons.
 The festival was celebrated in 15 cities across the world.
 At the main event in Bangalore on April 9–16, 2000, 650 artists from 15 countries participated, Benedictines from the Netherlands, Gamelan players from Indonesia, Baul minstrels, qawwali singers, the Zulu band ‘Spear of Shaka’, the Israeli shofar and Mongolian shamanic drums.